MESH-Dev/turnkey/README.md

-# MESH-Turnkey
+# MESH-Starter-Theme

-Turnkey is a boilerplate WordPress website.
+This theme is the starting point for new MESH Wordpress projects.

 Tools
 ---------------